lsst-sqre/nublado1/tools/manual-deployment.md

   with the following (base64-encoded):

   1. The `Client ID`, `Client Secret`, and `Callback URL` from the OAuth2 Application you registered with GitHub at the beginning.
+If you are using JWT authentication you can leave these empty.
   2. `github_organization_whitelist` is a comma-separated list of the names of the GitHub organizations whose members will be allowed to log in.
 Either membership in the organization must be public, or